Elizabeth Dunne: Circuit Court

 Dunne was appointed a Judge of the Circuit Court in 1996.
 She was primarily a judge on the Dublin Circuit Criminal Court.
 She also heard cases involving personal injuries and employment law.

 High Court

 She became a Judge of the High Court in 2004.

 Dunne was the chairperson of the Referendum Commission established for the 32nd Amendment Bill 2013 and 33rd Amendment of the Constitution.

 Supreme Court

-She was appointed to the Supreme Court by President Michael D. Higgins, on the nomination of the Government of Ireland in July 2013.
+She served as a judge of the Supreme Court from 2013 to 2026, having been appointed by President Michael D. Higgins, on the nomination of the Government of Ireland in July 2013.

 Personal life

 She is married to James Dwyer, a barrister.
 Their two children Daniel and Lucy are both barristers.